-VARIABLE TYPE: C PROJECT MANAGER(S): Svend-Erik Skaaning ADDITIONAL VERSIONS: \\osp, \\ord, \\codelow, \\codehigh, \\sd, \\mean, \\nr QUESTION: Are public officials rigorous and impartial in the performance of their duties?
+VARIABLE TYPE: C PROJECT MANAGER(S): Svend-Erik Skaaning ADDITIONAL VERSIONS: osp, ord, codelow, codehigh, sd, mean, nr OUESTION: Are public officials rigorous and impartial in the performance of their duties?
 CLARIFICATION: This question focuses on the extent to which public officials generally abide by the law and treat like cases alike, or conversely, the extent to which public administration is characterized by arbitrariness and biases (i.e., nepotism, cronyism, or discrimination).
 The question covers the public officials that handle the cases of ordinary people.
 If no functioning public administration exists, the lowest score (0) applies.
-RESPONSES:

-- 0: The law is not respected by public officials.
-Arbitrary or biased administration of the law is rampant. - 1: The law is weakly respected by public officials.
-Arbitrary or biased administration of the law is widespread. - 2: The law is modestly respected by public officials.
-Arbitrary or biased administration of the law is moderate. - 3: The law is mostly respected by public officials.
-Arbitrary or biased administration of the law is limited. - 4: The law is generally fully respected by the public officials.
+RESPONSES: 0: The law is not respected by public officials.
+Arbitrary or biased administration of the law is rampant.
+1: The law is weakly respected by public officials.
+Arbitrary or biased administration of the law is widespread.
+2: The law is modestly respected by public officials.
+Arbitrary or biased administration of the law is moderate.
+3: The law is mostly respected by public officials.
+Arbitrary or biased administration of the law is limited.
+4: The law is generally fully respected by the public officials.
 Arbitrary or biased administration of the law is very limited.
 SCALE: Ordinal, converted to interval by the measurement model.
-DATA RELEASE: 1-14.
+DATA RELEASE: 1-15.

 CROSS-CODER AGGREGATION: Bayesian item response theory measurement model (see V-Dem Methodology).
-CITATION: Pemstein et al. (2024, V-Dem Working Paper Series 2024:21); V-Dem Codebook (see suggested citation at the top of this document).
-YEARS: 1789-2023 4.1.7 V-Dem Indicators - The Media Instructions to the coders (as shown in the surveys) Media: Two types of media are distinguished in this section: (1) print (newspapers and magazines) and broadcast (radio and television), and (2) online media.
+COUNTRY-YEAR AGGREGATION: Day-weighted mean CITATION: Pemstein et al. (2024); Coppedge et al. (2025b).
+YEARS: 1789-2024 4.1.7 V-Dem Indicators - The Media Instructions to the coders (as shown in the surveys) Media: Two types of media are distinguished in this section: (1) print (newspapers and magazines) and broadcast (radio and television), and (2) online media.
 We ask that you evaluate these categories as a whole.
 Thus, "the print and broadcast media" can provide a wide range of perspectives in a country even when individual publications or programs take a consistently narrow perspective.
 Historical clarification: Two types of media are distinguished in this section: (1) print (newspapers and magazines) and (2) broadcast (radio) media.
 The latter is, however, only for reference to the contemporary era, and should of course be ignored before it appeared.
 But when applicable, we ask that you evaluate these categories as a whole.
 If there is no print or broadcast media at all in a given time period, leave the following questions blank (missing) for this time period.
 Please also explicitly note in the comments section at the end for which years there was no print or broadcast media at all.
-4.1.7.1 Government censorship effort - Media (v2mecenefm) Long tag: vdem\cy\v2mecenefm Original tag: v2mecenefm Dataset citation: Coppedge et al. (2024), Pemstein et al. (2024) Merge scores:
+4.1.7.1 Government censorship effort - Media (v2mecenefm) Long tag: vdem_cy_v2mecenefm Original tag: v2mecenefm Dataset citation: Coppedge et al. (2025b), Coppedge et al. (2025a) Variable citation: Pemstein et al. (2024), Coppedge et al. (2025b) Merge scores: